Explain What's Indices Trading Leverage? Explain What is Indices Trading Margin?

 16.64 : 1 Used Indices Trading Leverage

-Obtaining this indices trading account will enable you to borrow money from the indices broker to trade indices lots with.
+Obtaining this indices account will enable you to borrow money from the broker to trade indices trading lots with.

-The amount of borrowing power your account gives you what is called " indices trading leverage", and is usually expressed as a ratio - a ratio of 100:1 means you can control resources worth 100 times your deposit.
+The amount of borrowing power your account gives you what is called ' indices trading leverage', and is usually expressed as a ratio - a ratio of 100:1 trading leverage means you can control resources worth 100 times your deposit amount.

 However, Trading this indices trading account increases both potential for profits as well as losses.
-In Indices Trading you can never lose more than you invest, losses are limited to your deposits and usually brokers will close a transaction that extends beyond your deposit amount by executing a margin call.
-Indices traders must therefore try to keep their margin level above that required.
-By using indices trading money management rules and keeping your used indices trading leverage below 5:1.
+In Indices Trading you can never lose more than you deposit, losses are limited to your deposits & usually brokers will close a transaction that extends beyond your deposited amount by executing what is referred to as a margin call.
+Indices traders must therefore try to keep their margin requirement level above that required.
+By using indices money management rules & keeping your used indices leverage below 5:1.